montigno/PlugIns_ImageJ/README.md

 	- select the labels text in 'Labels Text'
 	- select the labels image (among the open images) in 'Labels Image'.
 	- click on 'start' button.
+	- a 'Synchronize Windows' box appears, click on 'Synchronize All'
 	- click on a region of Labels image.

 # Release history